-- lots and lots of coconut oil or olive oil or canola oil or schmaltz (oy vey!)
+- lots and lots of sunflower oil or canola oil or schmaltz (oy vey!)

 You then will need three frying pans, four is too many to manage.
 If you use only one or two, good for you, it will take you another hour to be done, but you probably won’t burn yourself and need the aloe.
 Since I am always making these for a crowd, I am the three and sometimes four frying pan kind of woman.
 You can use any oil you want, but this recipe is about frying things in hot OIL.

 Oil-rich foods are traditional for this time of year and this holiday because they are an additional way to get oil into our celebrations.
 The oil connects us to the miracle of the sacred oil lasting for eight days in the re-dedication of the Temple that is part of our traditional Hanukkah story.
 So, frying foods in oil and having lots of oil is just part of the holiday.
 I alternate between sunflower oil and coconut oil, depending on which I am more in the mood for.
 Both flavors are good.

 Heat the oil to medium high, you can turn it down once you get going, but it needs to be pretty hot.
 Have lots of pot holders on hand and dishtowels on hand.
 Have two or more trays in the oven with cooling racks over them so you can put finished latkes on the rack and let the extra grease drip onto the pan below.
 Keep the oven on 250º so the latkes you’ve made stay warm, while you keep frying the rest of them.